Keto Sausage Balls

 Cream cheese is what holds everything together.
 I soften it fully before mixing (leave it on the counter for at least 30 minutes) because cold cream cheese creates pockets that don’t bind the sausage evenly.
 Once it’s soft, everything comes together in one bowl with an electric mixer in about two minutes.

-For keto appetizer recipes, I serve these with a few dipping sauces (ranch, BBQ, sriracha mayo) and let people pick.
+For appetizers, I serve these with a few dipping sauces (ranch, BBQ, sriracha mayo) and let people pick.
 For breakfast meal prep, I bake a full double batch on Sunday, cool them completely on a wire rack, and store in the fridge.
 They reheat in the microwave in 30-40 seconds or in the air fryer at 350 for 3-4 minutes.
 I eat four as a serving alongside a meal prep breakfast bowl and I’m full until lunch.

 A note on salt: I originally had 1/2 teaspoon in this recipe and multiple readers told me it was too salty.
 I cut it to 1/4 teaspoon and that fixed it.
 But sausage brands vary a lot in sodium, so taste your raw sausage before adding any extra salt.
 If yours is already well-seasoned, you can drop the added salt entirely.